 - If the hydraulic pressure suddenly drops due to blackout or malfunction of the hydraulic pump, etc., this is dangerous as work will fly out. - Lock valve retains the hydraulic pressure inside the cylinder temporarily, when the hydraulic pressure suddenly drops due to blackout or malfunction of the hydraulic pump, etc.

 The gripping position must be retained.

-Failure to follow the safety precautions below could result in serious injury or death.
+WARNING Failure to follow the sail serious injury or death.
+Failure to follow the safety precautions below could result in

 Do not modify the chuck in a way not permitted by the manufacturer.